Traditional Knowledge and Patents

 “When an elder dies, a library burns” – AmadouHampate Ba

-Traditional Knowledge (TK) can be said to be the skills, ideas and knowledge that is passed within any community, generation after generation, causing to form spiritual and cultural identity.
-Further, it also include all the innovations and advancements made on account of the needs of the society, TK can be referred to as ‘a living body of knowledge that is being transferred over the generations.’
+Traditional Knowledge (TK) can be said to be the skills, ideas, and knowledge that is passed within any community, generation after generation, causing to form a spiritual and cultural identity.
+Further, it also includes all the innovations and advancements made on account of the needs of the society, TK can be referred to as ‘a living body of knowledge that is being transferred over the generations.’
 Having ancient roots and developed from experiences over thousands of years, Traditional Knowledge is generally communicated and transferred orally and is also informal.
-Such knowledge, thus, have no protection under the conventional system of intellectual property protection.
+Such knowledge, thus, has no protection under the conventional system of intellectual property protection.

 An ideal example of TK would be Neem, which is considered to have a lot of use and applications, including pest repellent, cosmetics, medicines, etc. and the same has been mentioned in Indian texts from 2000 years ago.